Alessandro Pesenti-Rossi

-Alessandro Pesenti-Rossi (born 31 August 1942) is a former racing driver from Italy, born in Bergamo.
-He participated in four Formula One World Championship Grands Prix with a privately entered Tyrrell, debuting on 1 August 1976.
+Alessandro Pesenti-Rossi (31 August 1942 – 21 February 2026) was an Italian racing driver.
+He participated in four Formula One World Championship Grands Prix in with a privately entered Tyrrell.
 He scored no championship points, but managed to finish every race that he started.

+Biography

+Pesenti-Rossi was born in Bergamo on 31 August 1942.
 Prior to his brief time in Formula One, Pesenti-Rossi was a regular race winner in Italian Formula Three, narrowly missing the 1975 title when the final race was abandoned due to rain as he was leading it.
 He lost the title to Luciano Pavesi by a single point.
-He also fielded a private March 742 in Formula Two in 1976 but with only moderate success, and he returned to Formula Two in 1977 after his four Grands Prix.
+After racing in Formula Two in two events in 1974, scoring points on both occasions, Pesenti-Rossi was hired by Bergamo-based Scuderia Rondini in 1975, finishing second at Mugello with a March 742.
+In 1977 Scuderia Rondini's owners, Francesco Randon and Giuseppe Zugan, decided to enter a Tyrrell car in Formula One with sponsorship by petrol company Gulf.
+The team was not successful and Pesenti-Rossi returned to Formula Two with Alfa Romeo after his four Grands Prix.

+Pesenti-Rossi died on 21 February 2026, at the age of 83.